Vyral/kwasi-bowie/_posts/2018-06-15-heres-whats-happening-in-our-seattle-market.md

 {% include youtube.html %}

-In King County, inventory is increasing, pending sales are slowing down, and the median home price is higher than it was at this time last year.
-This is good news for buyer and sellers.
+<p style="text-align: center;"><em>In King County, inventory is increasing, pending sales are slowing down, and the median home price is higher than it was at this time last year.
+This is good news for buyer and sellers.</em></p>

 As we make our way through June, what does our Seattle market look like for buyers and sellers?